ziyasal-archive/csharp-gc-latency-experiment/README.md

 C# GC Latency Experiment

-> Event tracing for Windows (ETW) that provides [detailed information](https://msdn.microsoft.com/en-us/library/ff356162.aspx)
+> Event tracing for Windows (ETW) provides collect information pertaining to garbage collection.
+For more information [msdn link](https://msdn.microsoft.com/en-us/library/ff356162.aspx)

 Here are the steps in using the tool to get the GC information;